anthofoxo/vulpengine/README.md

 * `#define VP_WINDOWS` for Windows builds.
 * `#define VP_LINUX` for Linux builds.

+#### Linux
+If you're building GLFW yourself you will need to generate the xdg headers for wayland.
+We've bundled a small tool for this `glfw_generate_xdg.sh`.

 ### Configurations
 Vulpengine supports 3 different configurations.
 If you only have `debug` and `release` then you can use those.